SHAMBA-LUV/.github/profile/README.md

 A digital gesture designed for giving.
 A cultural signal designed to spread.
-A social currency designed to measure connection.
+A social currency designed to measure the value of connection.